Deadline: May 1, 2026

 No

 The William Carey University School of Pharmacy requires two (2) letters of recommendation.
-One letter must be from a faculty member who has taught the applicant in a college level science course.
-The source of the other letter is the choice of the applicant and may be from someone who can attest to the character of the applicant and the motivation, drive and determination to successfully complete a rigorous pharmacy program.
+It is preferred to have one letter from a math or science professor who has taught the applicant in a college-level science course, and the other one is preferred to be from a pharmacy or health care professional.
+Other sources may be from someone who can attest to the character of the applicant and the motivation, drive, and determination to successfully complete a rigorous pharmacy program.
 In addition to the checklist evaluation provided by PharmCAS, both letters of recommendation must provide a written reference by the evaluator attesting to the character and motivation of the student and uploaded to the PharmCAS site.

 Residency